"As always, VT City Marathon is well organized and so much fun. We appreciate all your work to make it such an enjoyable experience."

 I cannot attend race packet pick-up on either Friday or Saturday.
 Can I pick up my packet on Sunday?
 Yes.
 Packet pick-up is available at the RunVermont offices, One Main Street, Suite 304 in Burlington (2 blocks to the Start) from 5:30-7:00 a.m.
 Pick-up will close at 7:00 a.m.
 SHARP, and packets will NOT be available at the Start.

 Why are shirt sizes not guaranteed?
 Despite our efforts to correctly estimate the number of shirts we will need in each size, we are not able to guarantee shirt sizes; shirts are ordered from the supplier months in advance of the race, long before final registration numbers are available.
 Shirts are available on a first-come, first-served basis at packet pick-up.
-Come early to ensure you receive the size of your choice.
+Come early to ensure you receive the size for which you registered.

 What hotels do you recommend?
 Which hotels have shuttle service to the race?
 Please check our Lodging page for a list of hotels in the area.
 This list includes information about room rates, minimum stay, distance from the Start and shuttle buses.